 The children are given time twice a day to eat their lunch/snack at school.
-At morning break they eat for five minutes and at lunchtime they have a further 10 minutes eating time.

 This should be enough for sandwiches, fruit etc. They are encouraged to eat sandwiches and healthy food and to drink fruit drinks/water or milk.